zachvalenta/notes-sw/comp-sci/security.md

 🛠 scan https://observatory.mozilla.org/ https://securityheaders.com/ https://snyk.io/

+* _DoS (denial of service)_: designed to crash system vs. extracting data https://jacobian.org/2020/sep/11/analyzing-dos-vulnerabilities/
+* _phishing_: elicit secrets via mimicry of legimate resource e.g. set up page to mimic company internal portal
+> Humans are always the weakest link.
+It sounds like some internal person opened a link to an email and went to a site that spoofed internal portal.
+He/she was prompted to login so they got a set of creds that way.
+Sent an email from initial mark to another internal person.
+"Hey Greg, log in here and check this out for me."
+Type of thing.
+But now the email doesn't have all of the red flags like THIS EMAIL IS AN EXTERNAL ACCOUNT.
+So the 2nd+ people blindly trusted the link because it was coming from a trusted colleague. - Roberto 24.12.10
+* _remote code execution (RCE)_: getting access to someone's server and executing arbitrary commands https://news.ycombinator.com/item?id=23308945
 * _rootkit_: privilege escalation to root https://jvns.ca/blog/2013/10/08/day-6-i-wrote-a-rootkit/
-* _remote code execution (RCE)_: getting access to someone's server and executing arbitrary commands https://news.ycombinator.com/item?id=23308945
-* e.g. log4j https://github.com/Narasimha1997/py4jshell
 * _zero-day_: attacker knows before owner knows
-* _DoS (denial of service)_: designed to crash system vs. extracting data https://jacobian.org/2020/sep/11/analyzing-dos-vulnerabilities/

 ---